whage/thesis/thesis.md

 > Surprisingly little effort has been invested over the years in developing languages
 > that support run-time change to the persistent program state [@revival-2005, p.
 2]

+Reflection is an umbrella term for programming language features that allow us to inspect and modify a program while it is running.
+It is an inherently dynamic process and so it conflicts with many of the principles of statically typed languages.
+Most static programming languages do provide reflection facilities, but with limited support because it is essentially a way of circumventing the static type system.

-> Reflection enables the changing of systems without the need to rebuild or even restart them. [@revival-2005, p.
+> Reflection enables the changing of systems without the need to rebuild or even restart them.
+> This is an important basis for building the dynamic sytems of the future: Mobile, Ubiquitous, Always-On.
+> [@revival-2005, p.
 6]

-Reflection is an umbrella term for programming language features that allow us to inspect and modify a program while it is running.
-Most static programming languages provide reflection facilities, but with limited support.

-**TODO: write about the advantages of reflection**
-...
+When used cautiously, reflection can give the programmer power over parts of a program that would not otherwise be accessible by the runtime like internals of private/protected components or 3rd party libraries.

-A totally reflective (dynamic) system with "unscoped" reflection suffers from many disadvantages:
+However, a totally reflective (dynamic) system with "unscoped" reflection suffers from many disadvantages:

 - Security: The clients that use reflection can do anything
 - Stability: The effects of reflection are global.
 One client using reflection affects the other clients